shegoj/Linux_Essentials/C_Lecture.md

      Test
      lynx http://localhost { show now work}

-#### explore the content of  sample.tar without extracting the file
-    tar tvf sample.tar | more

-#### check the size of the two files (rfc.txt and sample.tar)
-    ls -l sample.tar rfc.txt

-##### Now extract the content of sample.tar into a new directory ( content)
-    mkdir content
-    tar xvf sample.tar -C content
-#### create a new tar file called newsample.tar .
-Content of the file should include extracted content of sample file and rfc.txt
-    cd content
-    tar cvf newsample.tar * ../rfc.txt

-#### confirm rfc.txt is included in the new tar.
-    tar tvf newsample.tar | more
-    tar tvf newsample.tar | grep rfc.txt

-#### use tar to backup 2016 directory (use the name 2016_backup)

-    cd 2016
-    cd ..
-    tar cvf 2016backup.tar 2016

-#### now delete 2016 directory and restore it from the backup previously created

-    rm -fr 2016
-    tar xvf 2016backup.tar

 ### Task 3: Using Apache as a Web Server: Your boss has provided you arifact.tar file which should be deployed in your web sebevr